-First, we evaluated DGSM for semantic place categorization and compared it to a well-established model based on an SVM and geometric features [12], [13].
-The features were extracted from 360° virtual laser scans raytraced in the original, high-resolution (2cm/pixel) Cartesian grid maps used to form the polar grids for DGSM.
+First, we evaluated DGSM for semantic place categorization and compared it to a well-established model based on an SVM and geometric features [17, 23].
+The features were extracted from laser scans raytraced in the same local Cartesian grid maps used to form polar grids for DGSM.
+We raytraced the scans in high-resolution maps (2cm/pixel), to obtain 362 beams around the robot.
 To ensure the best SVM result, we used an RBF kernel and selected the kernel and learning parameters directly on the test sets.
-While early attempts to solve a similar classification problem with deep conv nets exist [6], it is not clear whether they offer performance improvements compared to the SVM-based approach.
-Additionally, using SVMs allows us to evaluate not only classification, but also novelty detection.